Not all hostels are created equal.

 8. Hostels With Common Areas Is What You Want

 A large, spacious common area is always a plus for me.
-I like mingling and meeting with new travelers and usually the best place to do that is in the common area of the hostel.
+I like mingling and meeting with new travelers and usually the best place to do that is in the common area.
 It’s the place where everyone’s going to hang out, eat, swap travel stories and just chill.
 Not to mention, if you’re a solo traveler, which is how I travel 90% of the time, this is where you can meet new travelers to get advice on new routes or locations or simply feel more comfortable being in a new city by yourself.
 The best part of traveling is meeting new people and socializing, and having a good common area is definitely part of that equation.

 9. Any Hostel With Organized Activities Is A Great Hostel